wis-delft/wis-delft.github.io/_people/biswas.md

 # the TUD email address
 email: s.biswas@tudelft.nl

-# Room number (e.g Room - 840 West 4rd floor)
+# Room number (e.g 840 West 4th floor)
-office: 540 West 3rd floor
+office: 700 West 3rd floor

 # The name of this file with .html extension instead of .md (If the filename is ionescu.md, the "back" field will be ionescu.html)
 back: biswas.html